deseretdigital/tilejs/README.md

-			.length() << get the number of child tiles .atIndex(index) << get the child at the specified index .indexOf(tile) << get the index of the child at the specified index .captureGeometry($el) << called before detaching from parent to capture it's geometry.
-Used when dragging.
-			.parentInit(parent) << (OVERRIDE) called when being attached to a parent to allow binding or other parent initialization.
+			.length() << get the number of child tiles .atIndex(index) << get the child at the specified index .indexOf(tile) << get the index of the child at the specified index .parentInit(parent) << (OVERRIDE) called when being attached to a parent to allow binding or other parent initialization.
 			.childInit(child) << (OVERRIDE) called when attaching a child to a parent to allow binding or other child initiailziation.
 			.closeChild(child) << (OVERRIDE) called when detaching a child from a parent to allow for unbiding or other child shutdown.

-		Drag Handlers
-			.setDrag(state) << (OVERRIDE) enable the tile to be dragged.
-All this does is add a .drag class to the tile.
-The root tile takes care of the rest.
-			.dragInit(ev, dd) << (OVERRIDE) called when initializing a drag. return true to capture the drag or false to pass event to parent tile.
-			.dragStart(ev, dd) << (OVERRIDE) called when tile is starting to be dragged, i.e. has moved a pixel.
-Use to set initial conditions within dd object.
-			.dragMove(ev, dd) << (OVERRIDE) called when tile is being dragged.
-			.dragEnd(ev, dd) << (OVERRIDE) called when tile is done being dragged.
-Only called if dragStart was called.
-			.dragFinish(ev, dd) << (OVERRIDE) called when tile is totally finished with drag.
-Clean-up anything set-up within dragInit.

-		Drop Handlers
-			.setDrop(state) << (OVERRIDE) enable the tile to be dropped into.
-All this does is add a .drop class to the tile.
-The root tile takes care of the rest.
-			.dropInit(ev, dd) << (OVERRIDE) called when a drag is starting to check to see if this is a dropzone.
-Return true if it is a dropzone.
-			.dropOver(ev, dd) << (OVERRIDE) called when a drag enters the dropzone.
-			.dropMove(ev, dd) << (OVERRIDE) called when a drag moves within the dropzone.
-			.dropOut(ev, dd) << (OVERRIDE) called when a drag leaves the dropzone.
-			.dropCommit(ev, dd) << (OVERRIDE) called to test whether the dropzone accepted the drop.
-Return true to accept, false to reject.
-			.dropFinish(ev, dd) << (OVERRIDE) called to clean-up anything set-up within dropInit.

 		Options API
 			.bind(name, params) << this is how you bind an option to the tile.
 Params is a configuration object .unbind(name, buffer) << this is how you unbind an option from the tile.
 Buffer is a boolen that specifies whether to save values to buffer.